mendahu/lighthouse-barchartproject/README.md

 ---

 ## Test Implementation
-A test implementation of this API is included in the `test-implementation` folder in the repository.
+A test implementation of this API is included in the repository.
 Open `index.html` to try out the generator!
+You can see a live verstion with GitHub Pages [here](https://mendahu.github.io/lighthouse-barchartproject/index.html).

 ---